sam-cross/docker-wordpress-boilerplate/README.md

 2. ???
 3. Profit!

+-   Adminer is accessible on port `9000`: `http://localhost:9000`
+-   WordPress is accessible on port `80`: `http://localhost`
+-   The default MySQL database name is: `wp-practice`

 ## Big Warning

 **DO NOT** use this in production without creating a new user specifically for WordPress.
 Currently, it uses the `root` user with the password `example`.